Curated OER

 Loyalists

 Students explain why some colonists remained loyal to England during the American revolution.
-In this social studies activity, students write a letter to an editor about their reasons for remaining loyal to England.
+In this social studies instructional activity, students write a letter to an editor about their reasons for remaining loyal to England.

 Judicial Learning Center